tufts-digital-collections-archives/aspace-cuid-plugin/README.md

 =========================================

-An ArchivesSpace plugin to generate a unique component identifier for Archival Object ( a.k.a collection components ).
+An ArchivesSpace plugin to generate a unique component identifier for Archival Objects ( a.k.a collection components).

 ## Install